-Our future success depends upon the continued service of numerous qualified engineering, manufacturing, marketing, sales and executive personnel.
-If we are not able to continue to attract, retain and motivate qualified personnel necessary for our business, the progress of our product development programs could be hindered, and we could be materially adversely affected.
+Much of our future success depends upon the continued service of numerous qualified engineering, marketing, sales and executive personnel.
+If we are not able to continue to attract, train, and retain qualified personnel necessary for our business, the progress of our product development programs could be hindered, and we could be materially adversely affected.